AdobeDocs/experience-manager-64.nl-NL/help/forms/developing/document-security-service-java-api.md

 }
 ```

-## Snel starten (SOAP-modus): Protect a PDF in Statement Workflow for an Existing User, using the Java API {#quick-start-soap-mode-protect-a-pdf-in-statement-workflow-for-an-existing-user-using-the-java-api}
+## Snel starten (SOAP-modus): Protect a PDF in statement Workflow for an Existing User, using the Java API {#quick-start-soap-mode-protect-a-pdf-in-statement-workflow-for-an-existing-user-using-the-java-api}

 In het volgende Java-codevoorbeeld ziet u de methode voor het beveiligen van een document in de instructieworkflow voor een bestaande gebruiker.